uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 npx cspell src/posts/**/*.md
 ```

-But I wanted to add it as a script to my `package.json` so I could run it with `npm run spell`.
-To do that, install `cSpell` as a dev dependency:
+But I opted for installing it permanantly as a dev dependency and using an npm script to run it:

 ```sh
 npm install cspell --save-dev
 ```

-And add it as a script to your `package.json`:

 ```json
 {